 Imagine now you do that same jump but this time you land in bare feet on broken glass.
 A different reflex (the withdrawal reflex) would prevent your quadriceps from contracting because the withdrawal reflex produces INHIBITION of the quadriceps and FACILITATION of the hamstrings.
-The withdrawal reflex would normally prevent injury by stopping you from pushing your foot through a nail now CAUSES injury by removing strength from the muscles you need.
+The withdrawal reflex, which would normally prevent injury by stopping you from pushing your foot through a nail, now CAUSES injury by removing strength from the muscles you need.

-It turns out many persistent illnesses and injuries are caused by muscle inhibition caused by faulty AFFERENT Input.
+It turns out many persistent illnesses and injuries are caused by muscle inhibition.

-An Afferent Input practitioner looks at the output of the muscles.
-Where that output is found to be deficient or inhibited, the practitioner can search for a solution which involves either removing the cause of the faulty input or in some cases providing input that is deficient.
+An Afferent Input practitioner tests the output of the muscles.
+Where that output is deficient or inhibited, the practitioner can provide a solution, one that restores normal muscle tone.

 Simon is available at the Naturality Wellness Centre in Berkhamsted on Mondays, Wednesdays, Thursdays and Saturdays.